adamhamlin/dotfiles/README.md

 git clone https://github.com/adamhamlin/dotfiles.git ~/.dotfiles cd ~/.dotfiles
 ./bootstrap
-# restart your shell
+# restart/reset your shell
+exec $SHELL
 ```
->_After changes to `~/.dotfiles`, re-run the bootstrap script again to re-sync your environment._
+>_Changes to `~/.dotfiles` should be reflected on next shell reset, but will need to run the bootstrap script again if adding or renaming dotfiles._

 ## todo
 - clean up bootstrap process/waterfall/nix/etc